Not filing Form 5472 costs $25,000 per year. We file it for $299.

 All of them.
 Amazon, Shopify, Etsy, eBay, Walmart, and dropshipping stores are treated identically: the trigger is the foreign-owned LLC, not the platform.
 A foreign-owned single-member LLC selling on any of these almost always files Form 5472.

 Founders often assume Amazon FBA is different from a Shopify dropshipping store, or that an Etsy shop is too small to count.
 The IRS does not look at the storefront.
 It looks at the entity.
-If the legal owner of the LLC is a non-US person, the same Form 5472 rule applies across every channel below.
+If the legal owner of the LLC is a non-US person, the same Form 5472 rule applies across every channel below — whether you sell physical goods, dropship, or run a print-on-demand store.

 E-commerce platforms and the Form 5472 obligation